tjesi/tjesi.github.io/_pages/about.md

 **News**:

-- I am teaching [TTM4205 Secure Cryptographic Implementations](https://www.ntnu.no/studier/emner/TTM4205) this fall.
-The first lecture is Tuesday August 22nd.
+- I am teaching the new course [TTM4205 Secure Cryptographic Implementations](https://www.ntnu.no/studier/emner/TTM4205) this fall.
+The first lecture is Tuesday August 22nd at 12:15 in [R92](https://link.mazemap.com/H5vy03ul).
-- I have together with more than three hundred cryptography and privacy researchers from all over the world signed a [Joint statement of scientists and researchers on EU’s proposed Child Sexual Abuse Regulation](https://docs.google.com/document/d/13Aeex72MtFBjKhExRTooVMWN9TC-pbH-5LEaAbMF91Y/edit).
+- I have together with 464 other cryptography and privacy researchers from all over the world signed a [Joint statement of scientists and researchers on EU’s proposed Child Sexual Abuse Regulation](https://docs.google.com/document/d/13Aeex72MtFBjKhExRTooVMWN9TC-pbH-5LEaAbMF91Y/edit).
 The regulation must change.
 Now.
 - We are looking for two PhD students in [Cryptographic Engineering](https://www.jobbnorge.no/en/available-jobs/job/246480/phd-candidate-in-cryptography-engineering) and [Information Security and Communication Technology](https://www.jobbnorge.no/en/available-jobs/job/247375/phd-candidate-in-information-security-and-communication-technology) (including the field of cryptography).
 - New paper "[Concrete NTRU Security and Advances in Practical Lattice-Based Electronic Voting](https://eprint.iacr.org/2023/933)" is available on ePrint.
 Joint work with Patrick Hough and Caroline Sandsbråten.
 - Our paper [Verifiable Mix-Nets and Distributed Decryption for Voting from Lattice-Based Assumptions](https://eprint.iacr.org/2022/422.pdf) is accepted at ACM CCS 2023.
 This is joint work with Diego F. Aranha, Carsten Baum and Kristian Gjøsteen.